FrostyOS-dev/FrostyOS-old/README.md

 ### System Requirement info

-- You should be able to run WorldOS with less RAM (by changing the '256M' to the amount of RAM you want), but I have not test it with less.
+- You should be able to run FrostyOS with less RAM (by changing the '256M' to the amount of RAM you want), but I have not test it with less.
 - There is no point trying to allocate more than 1 core, as only the first core is used.
 - KVM can be disabled, you will just need to remove `-machine accel=kvm` from the QEMU command line.
 It doesn't make much of a performance boost by using it, so it doesn't *have* to be enabled.